OngMinXian/NUSPlanner/README.md

         - [x] Past month
         - [x] Past year <br></br>
 - [x] Complete the Progress Report page of the planner by **_23 July 2022_** :card_index_dividers:
-  - [x] Complete the contact details section
+  - [x] Complete the contact details section :calling:
     - [x] User can view saved data eg. email address, name associated with his account
     - [x] User can input and save links to his LinkedIn account and personal website
-  - [x] Complete the education section
+  - [x] Complete the education section :school:
     - [x] User can view saved data eg. Overall CAP, faculty associated with his account
-  - [x] Complete the write-up section
+  - [x] Complete the write-up section :fountain_pen:
     - [x] User can write and save a description about his skillsets and positive attributes
     - [x] User can view all events that he has logged under the work, academics and extracurricular tags, ordered by start and end date